1. Introduction

 logging.info("Packed signature {}".format(packed_signature))

-encrypted_message = prover.connection_encrypt(from_did,
+encrypted_message = agent_b.connection_encrypt(from_did,

 their_did,